tensorpack/tensorpack/examples/FasterRCNN/README.md

 # Faster-RCNN / Mask-RCNN on COCO
-This example provides a minimal (only 1.6k lines) but faithful implementation the following papers in combination:
+This example provides a minimal (only 1.6k lines) but faithful implementation of the following papers:

 + [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](https://arxiv.org/abs/1506.01497)
 + [Feature Pyramid Networks for Object Detection](https://arxiv.org/abs/1612.03144)